ActianCorp/integration-platform-docs/docs/integration-manager/admin/access-control/jobconfig-aliasing.md

    * Basic User Authentication (username/password)
 	* API Keys (defined separately for each Alias you create)
 	* Public access (not recommended to service consumers outside of your internal network)

-<font color="red">The current docs include this content, but not in the "unoffical" docs on GH Pages.
-Is this appropriate here?</font>

 As an example, you can turn this:
 ```